-Subscriptions are not funded except for the Fourteen Fish AKT and RCA Plus Packages.
+Subscriptions are funded for the Fourteen Fish AKT and SCA Plus Packages.
 Renewal of Fourteen Fish packages should be made prior to the renewal date as the fee is lower.
 If renewal is not actioned in a timely fashion the lower fee will be reimbursed.

-There will no longer be funding for time credits for Fourteen Fish recording as there are free minutes on the Fourteen Fish consult app.
+There is no funding for time credits for Fourteen Fish recording as there are free minutes on the Fourteen Fish consult app.